Blog

 Posted: October 17

-Kyotango’s Kamitani-jinja Shrine Autumn Festival
+Kyotango’s Kamitani Shrine Autumn Festival

 Kyotango held a number of autumn festivals on the long weekend in October.
 Most spanned two days either from Saturday to Sunday or Sunday to Monday.
 The festival in Kumihama the autumn festival was held on the Saturday and Sunday of 11th and the 12th.
 Unfortunately it coincided with typhoon no. 19, “Hagibis”.
 While the activities planned for Saturday had to be cancelled it was a beautiful and calm day on Sunday so the festivities were able to be held.